Gregory Sarlo, Psy.D. (he/him/his)

 Dr. Brewer, a Licensed Clinical Psychologist, has been a member of the Psychological Consultations team since 2004, and currently serves as the Assistant Clinical Director for the practice.
 Dr. Brewer has Clinical Training in integrative psychotherapy, with experience working with adolescents and adults, in individual, couples, and group formats.
 Specializing in work with young adult and adult populations, particularly members of the LGBTQ community, Dr. Brewer has experience working with identity, coming out issues, and self-esteem, as well as substance abuse, depression, and anxiety.
 Dr. Brewer also has experience working with diverse couples and families on relational counseling and conflict resolution.
 In addition Dr. Brewer runs several here-and-now psychotherapy groups within the practice.

-Dr. Brewer completed a Bachelor of Science in Psychology from The Pennsylvania State University in 2003, as well as a Masters in Clinical Psychology in 2006, and a Doctorate in Clinical Psychology in 2009, both from The Illinois School of Professional Psychology, part of Argosy University.
+Dr. Brewer completed a Bachelor of Science in Psychology from The Pennsylvania State University in 2003, as well as a Masters in Clinical Psychology in 2006, and a Doctorate in Clinical Psychology in 2009, both from The Illinois School of Professional Psychology at Argosy University Chicago.
 In the past Dr. Brewer has served at the graduate level as an Adjunct Faculty member for various institutions including Midwestern University, in their Behavioral Medicine Department, and at Adler University in their School of Professional Psychology.
 Dr. Brewer has taught a number of courses including Group Psychotherapy, Biopsychosocial Bases of Health and Dysfunction, Individual Appraisal for Counselors in Practice, Theories of Psychotherapy, and Marriage and Family Therapy.
 Within Psychological Consultations Dr. Brewer services as a supervisor for graduate students training in psychology.
-Dr. Brewer is active with IPA and currently serves as the Chair of the Sexual Orientation and Gender Identity (SOGI) section and is an active member of the Early Career Psychologist (ECP) Section.
+Dr. Brewer is active with IPA and has served as the Chair of the Sexual Orientation and Gender Identity (SOGI) section since 2015.

 Please view Dr. Brewer’s profile on Psychology Today.